twilio/twilio-video-app-ios/README.md

 ### Run

 1. In Xcode use the [scheme menu](https://developer.apple.com/library/archive/documentation/ToolsLanguages/Conceptual/Xcode_Overview/BuildingYourApp.html) to select the `Video-Community` scheme.
 1. In Xcode use the [scheme menu](https://developer.apple.com/library/archive/documentation/ToolsLanguages/Conceptual/Xcode_Overview/BuildingYourApp.html) to select a destination.
-Not all features work in the simulator so select a device for best results.
+Cameras do not work in the simulator so select a device for best results.
 1. Run `⌘R` the app.

-The `Video-Twilio` and `Video-Internal` schemes are for use by Twilio employees only.
+The `Video-Twilio` and `Video-Internal` schemes use authentication that is only available to Twilio employees in order to make internal testing easier.

 ### Start Video Conference